 Safe Zone Program

-Safe Zone is sponsored by Counseling Services, the PRIDE Center and Multicultural Affairs and the Women's Resource Center.
-To learn more about the program contact Devon Guidoux (Pride Center Coordinator) by email or by calling 209.946.7707
+Safe Zone is a program of the Pride Resource Center, Multicultural Affairs and the Women's Resource Center.
+To learn more about the program contact Devon Guidoux (Pride Resource Center Coordinator) by email or by calling 209.946.7707

 Women of Distinction Awards Luncheon 2013

 Do you know a woman at Pacific who has made a significant contribution to the local community or the world?
 Is she someone who has been a leader for other women or who has worked hard to advance women's issues?
 The Pacific Women of Distinction Awards are given out annually to honor such women.
 Students, faculty, staff and community members are eligible to receive the awards, and recipients are honored at a ceremony during Women's History Month.
 Contact Corrie Martin for more information about how to nominate a Woman of Distinction.
 CLICK HERE to read a report on the impact of the event written by a graduate student for a course on assessment!
 Click the link below for a complete list of past recipients.